It’s never been more exciting to be part of the solution and create real social impact.

 Restoring dignity, giving hope

 We use trauma-informed design to create spaces that nurture and uplift women and children who have experienced domestic abuse.
 We work with them to decide how their homes are decorated – something that’s incredibly important when your choices have been taken away from you in so many ways.
 From sofas to saucers, pictures to pans, we furnish homes with everything a family needs to be safe and comfortable – all at no cost to the people we support.
 We’re driven by our values to respect, empower and support families through the power of good design.

 At the same time, we help brands in their journey to become more socially minded and sustainable, enabling them to donate stock that could otherwise end up in landfill – from photoshoots and ex-display items to unwanted goods returned by customers.
 By working together, we support a circular economy that benefits the environment as well as families in need.

-Emily Wheeler is a registered social worker with more than fifteen years’ experience in frontline social work.
+Emily Wheeler is a registered social worker with over twenty years’ experience in frontline social work.
 She is also a trained interior designer and a respected interiors writer and stylist who’s written for The Sunday Times Style, Stella, Ideal Home, Red, Guardian Weekend, The Simple Things, Homes & Antiques, Elle Decoration, Grazia, 25 Beautiful Homes and many others, and she is the author of Creative Living London (Thames & Hudson).